-If after seeking advice and making as much adjustment to the curriculum, teaching approach and staffing as possible the challenging behaviour is not improving an internal review should be held to see if other support from within school resources can be provided on a temporary basis.
+If after seeking advice and making as much adjustment to the curriculum, teaching approach and staffing as possible the behavior that challenges is not reducing an internal review should be held to see if other support from within school resources can be provided on a temporary basis.
 The Leadership team monitors the incidents through its weekly review of incident reports on our CPOM recording system and will make recommendations.

 If the above interventions fail to make any impact on improving the student's behaviour or learning an emergency Annual Review is held involving all professionals and the family.
-A number of outcomes may result, including a request to the Local Authority for additional funding for staffing which is a change in EHCP or statemented provision or a change in placement specified on the Statement or EHCP.
+A number of outcomes may result, including a request to the Local Authority for additional funding for staffing which is a change in EHCP or a change in placement specified on the EHCP.